-Our customer base has grown from 869 customers at the end of 2011 to more than 2,400 customers as of June 30, 2015.
-We define a customer as a contracting entity from which we generated \$1,000 or more of revenue in the prior 12-month period, either directly or through a channel partner.
+Our customer base has grown from 867 customers at the end of 2011 to more than 3,000 customers as of July 31, 2016.
+We define a customer as a contracting entity from which we generated \$100 or more of revenue in the prior month, either directly or through a channel partner.
 We do not include customers of our wholly-owned subsidiary, Microtech, which generates an immaterial amount of our revenue in any given year.
-At the end of 2011 we had 20 customers with contracts valued at \$100,000 or more, whereas as of June 30, 2015 we had 73 customers with contracts valued at \$100,000 or more, including five customers with contracts in excess of \$500,000.
-As of June 30, 2015, our customers were based in 19 countries and included seven of the 10 largest U.S. cities, seven of the 10 largest U.S.-based investment banks, four of the 10 largest U.S.-based health care providers and more than 100 organizations in the Fortune 1000.
+At the end of 2011 we had 20 customers with contracts valued at \$100,000 or more, whereas as of July 31, 2016 we had 100 customers with contracts valued at \$100,000 or more, including seven customers with contracts in excess of \$500,000.
+As of July 31, 2016, our customers were based in 25 countries and included eight of the 10 largest U.S. cities, eight of the 10 largest U.S.-based investment banks, 24 of the 25 busiest North American airports, six of the 10 largest global consulting firms, six of the 10 largest global accounting firms, four of the 10 largest U.S.-based health care providers and four of the 10 largest U.S.-based health insurers.
 We provide solutions to customers of varying sizes, including enterprises, small businesses, non-profit organizations, educational institutions and government agencies.
 Our customers span a wide variety of industries including technology, energy, financial services, transportation, healthcare and life sciences, manufacturing, media and entertainment, retail, higher education and professional services.
-No customer contributed more than 3% of our total revenue in 2014.
+For the six months ended June 30, 2016, 50% of our revenue was generated from enterprise customers, 34% from government and government-related customers and 16% from healthcare-related customers.
+No customer contributed more than 4% of our total revenue in 2015 or the six months ended June 30, 2016.